 - 1. Schedule and participate in a professional interview with College of Education faculty.
 (Interview dates and times will be posted each semester in the Certification Preparation course in BB.) - 2.
-Secure two recommendations from faculty members for admission to the Teacher Education Program as follows (this is an electronic form, not a letter of recommendation): - Choose two professors: one content professor (Math, Science, History, English, etc.), from the college of your concentration/content certification area, and one College of Education faculty member from whom you have taken a class. - Initiate the electronic recommendation form (located in BB) to the selected professors asking them to complete and submit it via email to teacher.education@concordia.edu. - Submit a full-length Practice Test Report from 240 Tutoring showing 65% or better overall on single subject content area exams or 65% or better on all subtests for core content exams.
-All qualifying practice exams must be completed in a CTX proctored setting.
-Check the Teacher Education calendar for proctored exam dates or contact your advisor for more information. - 3.
-Complete B2 Admission to the Teacher Education Program application using the link found in the Certification Preparation course in BB.
+Secure two recommendations from faculty members for admission to the Teacher Education Program as follows (this is a form, not a letter of recommendation): - Choose two professors: one content professor (Math, Science, History, English, etc.), from the college of your concentration/content certification area, and one College of Education faculty member from whom you have taken a class. - Email a copy of the recommendation form (located on the College of Education website and in BB) to the selected professors asking them to complete and submit it via email to teacher.education@concordia.edu. - Submit a full-length Practice Test Report from 240 Tutoring showing 65% or better overall on single subject content area exams or 65% or better on all subtests for core content exams.
+All qualifying practice exams must be completed in a CTX monitored setting.
+Check the Teacher Education calendar for monitored exam dates or contact your advisor for more information. - 3.
+Complete Admission to the Teacher Education Program application using the link found in the Certification Preparation course in BB.